Skip to main content

 • In the context of a metastatic colorectal cancer, MMR/MSI status provides important prognostic information and guides potential benefit from immunotherapy.

-• This may be done by immunohistochemistry (IHC) four‑panel test for MLH1, MSH2, MSH6 and PMS2 protein expression, PCR for MSI (a genomic test), or as part of the approved multi-target NGS panel.
+• This may be done by immunohistochemistry (IHC) four‑panel test for MLH1, MSH2, MSH6 and PMS2 protein expression or by PCR for MSI (a genomic test)

-• If the MLH1 IHC result is abnormal, BRAF gene analysis should be undertaken to determine if further germline genomic testing for Lynch syndrome is indicated.
+• If the MLH1 IHC result is abnormal, BRAF gene analysis shoul0d be undertaken to determine if further (constitutional) germline genomic testing for Lynch syndrome is indicated.

 • Pathogenic somatic variants in BRAF are a surrogate marker of MLH1 promoter hypermethylation – being present in around two-thirds of MLH1 hypermethylated tumours, but being rare in tumours associated with Lynch syndrome.
 If the BRAF V600E test is negative, an MLH1 promoter hypermethylation test should be performed.